-Leslie is Metadata Archivist for the University of Texas at Arlington Libraries.
-During all of 2015, she is devoting 50% of her time as supervising archivist for an NCPHR grant given to Special Collections for the encoding of 290 print finding aids.
-Upon completion of the EAD encoding, they will be available online through the Texas Archival Resources Online website (TARO).
+During 2015, she devoted 50% of her time as supervising archivist for an NHPRC grant given to Special Collections for the encoding of 290 print finding aids.
+The completed finding aids are available online through the Texas Archival Resources Online website (TARO).

 During the summer of 2013, she served as the processing archivist for the Santa Fe Railroad Land Records.
 Applying MPLP concepts and with the help of one student worker, the records were organized into nearly 300 manuscript boxes and two dozen oversized boxes.
 In addition to the records, there are nearly 1200 maps which she compiled pertinent details into a searchable database.